markets/suchtube/README.md

 - Clone this repo and `cd` into it.
 - Run `npm install`
-- Run `npm start` to start the Server
+- Run `npm start` to start the server
 - Run `bin/suchtube -h` to use the CLI

-The Server listens by default on port 3333, if you want to change this, you can do it via the `SUCHTUBE_SERVER_PORT` environment variable.
+The server listens by default on port 3333, if you want to change this, you can do it via the `SUCHTUBE_SERVER_PORT` environment variable.
+If you're starting the server using the SuchTube CLI, you can also set the port by:

+    > suchtube --server --port 4444

 ## Options

 Options while using the CLI are available in the following formats: `--time=10` or `--time 10`.
-For the Server, you should pass the options along with the query, inside the `q` paramater, ie: `?q=funny cats --time=10`.
+For the server, you should pass the options along with the query, inside the `q` paramater, ie: `?q=funny cats --time=10`.

 - `--time=10`